Are you or someone you know struggling to get or stay sober from drugs?

 Drug addiction is a complex illness characterized by intense and, at times, uncontrollable drug craving, along with compulsive drug seeking and use that persist even in the face of devastating consequences.
 While the path to addiction begins with the voluntary act of taking drugs, over time a person's ability to choose not to do so becomes compromised, and seeking and consuming the drug becomes compulsive.
 This behavior results largely from the effects of prolonged drug exposure on brain functioning.
 Addiction is a brain disease that affects multiple brain circuits, including those involved in reward and motivation, learning and memory, and inhibitory control over behavior.

-At DCTC, we have therapists at our Uptown Dallas, Rockwall and Plano, Texas locations that are well versed in dealing with addictions of any kind.
+At DCTC, we have therapists at our Uptown Dallas, Rockwall, Plano, and Denton, Texas locations that are well versed in dealing with addictions of any kind.
 Many of our therapists have experience working at inpatient substance abuse treatment facilities and outpatient recovery centers.

 Substance Abuse Treatment